HiKapok/SSD.TensorFlow/README.md

   - Why: There maybe some inconsistent between different TensorFlow version.
   - How: If you got this error, try change the default value of checkpoint_path to './model/vgg16.ckpt' in [train_ssd.py](https://github.com/HiKapok/SSD.TensorFlow/blob/86e3fa600d8d07122e9366ae664dea8c3c87c622/train_ssd.py#L107).
 For more information [issue6](https://github.com/HiKapok/SSD.TensorFlow/issues/6) and [issue9](https://github.com/HiKapok/SSD.TensorFlow/issues/9).
 - Nan loss during training
-  - Why: This is caused by the default learning rate which is a little higher in some TensorFlow version.
+  - Why: This is caused by the default learning rate which is a little higher for some TensorFlow version.
   - How: I don't know the details about the different behavior between different versions.
-There two workaround:
+There are two workarounds:
   	- Adding warm-up: change some codes [here](https://github.com/HiKapok/SSD.TensorFlow/blob/d9cf250df81c8af29985c03d76636b2b8b19f089/train_ssd.py#L99) to the following snippet:

 	```python